|

 peered inside.
 It was a small room, dark and empty, with a strong

-smell of bats but, on the back wall, Valandil could just make
+smell of bats but, on the back wall, Valandil could make out the

-He untied the rope and trapped its end, securely, in a crack
+He untied the rope and secured its end in a crack at the side

-at the side of the window.
-Then he dropped lightly to the floor
+of the window.
+Then he dropped lightly to the floor and, fastidiously

 "Eowyn?"